miriamtortajada/miriamtortajada.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am Miriam Tortajada, I'm a postdoctoral fellow at the University of Granada, working at the [CONNECTS](https://sites.google.com/view/connects-site/about-connects?authuser=0) project.
+I'm Miriam Tortajada, a postdoctoral researcher at the University of Granada, working on the [CONNECTS](https://sites.google.com/view/connects-site/about-connects?authuser=0) project.
 I got my PhD in Experimental Psychology at the University of Murcia (Spain).
 My research field is Cognitive Neuroscience, specifically memory and attention.
 During my PhD, I focused on studying working memory related processes, mostly using electrophysiological methods.
 During this time, I have learned about EEG analysis techniques (MVPA and oscillations), which is one of the parts that I enjoy the most and I'm always open to work in new projects that require learning new methods.

-I have also collaborated in several works related to different attentional states, such as vigilance or mind-wandering.
+I've also collaborated in several works related to different attentional states, such as vigilance or mind-wandering.

 I'm also very enthusiastic about open science and implementing research practices that could improve the reproducibility of our research.